The Role of Ballistae and Siege Engines in Roman Military Expansion

 Covered Siege Sheds (Vineae) and Mounds (Agger)

 To protect soldiers moving to the wall, Romans used vineae—low, timber-framed sheds with wicker sides and a roof of boards and hides.
 Soldiers beneath them could safely advance, fill ditches, and undermine foundations.
 Alongside these, the agger (a massive earthen ramp) allowed towers and heavy weaponry to approach elevated fortifications.
-Caesar used an agger to overcome the fortifications of the Gauls at Avaricum (52 BC).
+Caesar used an agger to overcome the fortifications of the Gauls at Avaricum (52 BC), building a ramp 80 feet high over the course of a month.
+The combination of vineae, agger, and artillery batteries gave Roman engineers a methodical approach to reducing any fortification, regardless of terrain.

 Tactical Use of Siege Engines in Roman Campaigns